Bi Dev Guide Ext Data Format

 recommend shortening them to avoid issues

-For information on creating valid field names see Field Names
+For information on creating valid field names see Field Name

 description